 This Policy applies to Sexual Misconduct committed by or against a University community member that occurs on campus or University property or in the context of off-campus activities sponsored or sanctioned by the University or which otherwise relate to the University or its business.
 Such activities include, but are not limited to, professional meetings, classes, practicums, seminars, study abroad trips/programs, study tours, distance education, and all other activities involving or related to the University.
-This Policy also applies to Sexual Misconduct committed by or against a University community member that occurs off campus and outside the context of a University-sponsored event or program, but that the University determines may (1) have continuing adverse effects on campus, University property, or in a University program or activity, (2) substantially and unreasonably interfere with a community member's employment, education, or environment on campus, University property, or in a University program or activity at the time of the occurrence, or (3) create a hostile environment for a community member on campus, University property, or in a University program or activity at the time of the occurrence.
+This Policy also applies to Sexual Misconduct committed by or against a University community member that occurs off campus and outside the context of a University-sponsored event or program, but that the University determines may (1) have continuing adverse effects on campus, University property, or in a University program or activity, (2) substantially and unreasonably interfere with a community member's employment, education, or environment on campus, University property, or in a University program or activity, or (3) create a hostile environment for a community member on campus, University property, or in a University pr

 This Policy applies to Sexual Misconduct within the scope of Title IX, as well as Sexual Misconduct committed by or against a University community member that does not fall within the scope of Title IX.

 This Policy applies to Sexual Misconduct committed against any covered person, regardless of the gender or gender identity of any of the parties.

-IV.
-RESPONSIBILITIES OF THE TITLE IX COORDINATOR, TITLE IX DEPUTY COORDINATOR, AND TITLE IX TEAM
+IV.RESPONSIBILITIES OF THE TITLE IX COORDINATOR, TITLE IX DEPUTY COORDINATOR, AND TITLE IX TEAM